Peter Sarsgaard plays charming and despicable in 'Lovelace'

 It was the first time Sarsgaard and Seyfried worked together and he said the pair had an "immediate chemistry."

-The all-star cast includes an almost unrecognizable Sharon Stone, with curled hair and dressed in polyester pant suits, as Lovelace's uptight, religious mother, along with four-time Emmy-winner Hank Azaria and Tony-nominee Bobby Cannavale as a pair of unsavory porn filmmakers with backing from Chris Noth, of TV's "The Good Wife," and "Sex and the City.
+The all-star cast includes an almost unrecognizable Sharon Stone, with curled hair and dressed in polyester pant suits, as Lovelace's uptight, religious mother, along with four-time Emmy-winner Frank Azaria and Tony-nominee Bobby Cannavale as a pair of unsavory porn filmmakers with backing from Chris Noth, of TV's "The Good Wife," and "Sex and the City."

 Sarsgaard said he thought of Traynor as someone whose morality fit whatever circumstances he found himself in, not a person who set out to do something bad.
 Sarsgaard admits his Roman Catholic upbringing informs his characters on some level.